niderhoff/nlp-datasets/README.md

 *   [Harvard Library](http://library.harvard.edu/open-metadata#Harvard-Library-Bibliographic-Dataset): over 12 million bibliographic records for materials held by the Harvard Library, including books, journals, electronic resources, manuscripts, archival materials, scores, audio, video and other materials.
 (4 GB)

+*   [Hate speech identification](https://www.crowdflower.com/data-for-everyone/): Contributors viewed short text and identified if it a) contained hate speech, b) was offensive but without hate speech, or c) was not offensive at all.
+Contains nearly 15K rows with three contributor judgments per text string.
+(3 MB)

 *   [Hillary Clinton Emails [Kaggle]](https://www.kaggle.com/kaggle/hillary-clinton-emails): nearly 7,000 pages of Clinton's heavily redacted emails (12 MB)

 *   [Home Depot Product Search Relevance [Kaggle]](https://www.kaggle.com/c/home-depot-product-search-relevance/data): contains a number of products and real customer search terms from Home Depot's website.
 The challenge is to predict a relevance score for the provided combinations of search terms and products.
 To create the ground truth labels, Home Depot has crowdsourced the search/product pairs to multiple human raters.
 (65 MB)

+*   [Identifying key phrases in text](https://www.crowdflower.com/data-for-everyone/): Question/Answer pairs + context; context was judged if relevant to question/answer.
+(8 MB)

 *   [Jeopardy](http://www.reddit.com/r/datasets/comments/1uyd0t/200000_jeopardy_questions_in_a_json_file/): archive of 216,930 past Jeopardy questions (53 MB)